-The B. S. Chem. degree requires 42 - 43 hours in chemistry courses, 11 - 12 hours in mathematics courses, 8 hours in physics courses and one upper division ethics course as listed below.
+The B. S. CH. degree requires 42 - 43 hours in chemistry courses, 11 - 12 hours in mathematics courses, 8 hours in physics courses and one upper division ethics course as listed below.
 Graduates must complete the General Education Program (30 hours in addition to the science and math courses in the degree) and elective credits to bring the total to 120 hours, with at least 42 hours at the upper division.

 - CHEM 1110 & 1111: General Chemistry I, Lecture and Laboratory